Domsayed/SenseEdit/README.md

 # SenseEdit
-Graphic editor for Raspberry Pi Sense HAT
+Graphic editor for Raspberry Pi Sense HAT we can use use addob app we can also use photo nation